mozzius/community-handles/README.md

 To help support the hosting costs of fellas.social, go to [buymeacoffee.com/ChrisRid](buymeacoffee.com/ChrisRid), but please prioritise supporting NAFO and Ukrainian charities first.

-To sponsor mozzius - the original author of the community-handles project which this is based on, go to [sponsor me](https://github.com/sponsors/mozzius)](https://github.com/sponsors/mozzius)
+To sponsor mozzius - the original author of the community-handles project which this is based on, go to [https://github.com/sponsors/mozzius](https://github.com/sponsors/mozzius)

 ## How can I set something like this up for my own community?